AndreaDejanGrande/Triglav/doc/MINING.md

 ### -g

-Once you have found the optimal shaders and intensity, you can start increasing the -g value till sgminer fails to start.
+Once you have found the optimal shaders and intensity, you can start increasing the -g value till Triglav fails to start.
 This is really only of value if you want to run low intensities as you will be unable to run more than 1.